canonical/checkbox/docs/tutorial/writing-tests/test-plan.rst

 Given the brevity of our Test Plan, we are able to reason about it by opening the definition but what if we want to inspect a more complicated one or do some more advanced querying?
-That is where ``expand`` comes to our resque.
+That is where ``expand`` comes to our rescue.

 Run the following and see the result: